BtheGit/raymarcher/PLAN.md

 - [] Make my own sprites (not engine related though)
 - [] Projectiles with gravity
 - [x] Flow field pathfinding for swarms.
 Sort of
+- [] ECS doesn't allow multiple components of the same type (audio) since it uses component types as keys
+- [] Add generic onstart and onend for events in animations, that can be managed outside of the animation system (could also have set sound types per AI type...)

 ### Alternate fun ideas with raycasters: